 Jonathan Dixon, Secretary General of the International Association of Insurance Supervisors (Switzerland), also gave a global perspective.
 IAIS has 217 members a mission to promote effective and globally consistent supervision of the insurance industry.

-“[We are] working to enhance the supervision, accessibility and sustainability of insurance in diverse markets,” said Dixon.
+“[We are] working to enhance the supervision, accessibility and sustainability of insurance in diverse markets,” said Jonathan.

 He highlighted the increasing need for collaboration between supervisors and the actuarial profession, especially on:

 - Fintech – due to the potential for breakdown of risk pooling and solidarity as data becomes more granular;